Contributing Gear Writer

 Cons: Marks up easily

 The Chelsea-style slip-on boot has become fairly popular over the past few years, and it’s easy to see why.
 They look good and provide ease of use.
-There are a bunch of companies sporting this style but we really enjoyed the combo of waterproofing, warmth, and comfort on Baffin’s Copenhagen.
+There are a bunch of companies sporting this style but we really enjoyed the combo of waterproofing, warmth, and comfort featured in the Baffin Copenhagen.

 Baffin’s forté is winter boots, and the company has a host of proprietary innovations that allow it to offer quality features without a hefty price tag.
 Its Ice Bite compound used in the soles rivals the Vibram ArctiGrip when it comes to traction in the cold.
 The interior foam layer provides excellent cushioning and doesn’t pack down right away, with a decent fit that lasts.